Ethan-H147/SeniorSeminar-Hu/README.md

 2023/1/18 Encountered some issue with visual studio code today, spent most of the class trying to setup visual studio code on a Mac.

 2023/1/22 Finished the basic structure of Student and Seminar class, successfully loaded every student and their choices, working on tallying the number picks of each seminar to determine the popularity.

+2023/1/24 Finished loading the choices but encountered a glitch that won't correctly print student's choices as an arraylist.

+2023/1/26 Fixed the glitch and loaded all the unpopular seminars into students' schedules.